JuliaSmoothOptimizers/RegularizedOptimization.jl/paper/paper.md

 This design makes it a convenient source of reproducible problem instances for testing and benchmarking algorithms in the repository [@diouane-habiboullah-orban-2024;@aravkin-baraldi-orban-2022;@aravkin-baraldi-orban-2024;@leconte-orban-2023-2].

-## Requirements of the ShiftedProximalOperators.jl package
+## Requirements of the ShiftedProximalOperators.jl

 The nonsmooth part $h$ must have a computable proximal mapping, defined as
 $$\text{prox}_{h}(v) = \underset{x \in \mathbb{R}^n}{\arg\min} \left( h(x) + \frac{1}{2} \|x - v\|^2 \right).$$